 The Metropolis algorithm and the Gibbs sampler (Mosegaard and Sambridge, 2002) are Monte Carlo techniques for the exploration of the space of feasible solutions.
 They also provide measures of resolution and uncertainty.
 Although not widely used in the field of crustal magnetism, the Metropolis algorithm has been used by Rygaard-Hjalsted et al. (2000) to conduct resolution studies on fluid flow in the Earth’s outer core from geomagnetic field observations.
 Monte Carlo techniques can also be used to find globally optimal solutions, and Dittmer and Szymanski (1995) have applied simulated annealing to magnetic and resistivity data.

-6.01.6 SPECTRAL OVERLAP WITH OTHER FIELDS
+6.01.6 Spectral Overlap with Other Fields

 The transition from core-dominated to crust-dominated processes occurs as a relatively sharp break centered at spherical harmonic degree 14 (Alldredge et al., 1963; Cain et al., 1974; Langel and Estes, 1982) corresponding to wavelengths of 40000/14 = 2860 km.
 This transition can be seen in a power spectrum